 1. A more accurate understanding of operating costs

 Not only does this allow you to make the best decision about where to invest your money, but it also helps bring out-of-whack expenditures to your attention.

-Decreasing your net operating income not only improves your cash flow and cap rate, but gives real estate investors the buffer they need to account for unexpected vacancies and capital expenditures down the road. – Glenn Carter, just now.
+Decreasing your net operating income not only improves your cash flow and gives you a higher cap rate but gives real estate investors the buffer they need to account for unexpected vacancies and capital expenditures down the road.

 You may realize, for example, that the property has excessive energy costs because of an inefficient heating and cooling system.
 Examining your NOI early on enables you to identify changes you can make to increase profitability.